codewithace-Asher/static-front-end-project/README.md

 <h2 align="center">Testing :</h2>
 <h3> 1.
 Header </h3>

-- Does each button link to the correct place on the HTML doc?<br>
+- Does each button link to the correct place on the HTML doc?

-- Do all the button ref to the correct page or section in the HTML doc?<br>
+- Do all the button ref to the correct page or section in the HTML doc?

-- Does the "Login" button, take you to the 'Login' page?<br>
+- Does the "Login" button, take you to the 'Login' page?

-- Does the "Register" button, take you to the 'Register' page?<br>
+- Does the "Register" button, take you to the 'Register' page?

 <h3>2.
 Homepage external hyperlinks on images</h3>